maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 ![png]({{ site.baseurl }}/public/images/mon_bug_oct_files/mon_bug_oct_36_0.png)

 It's also possible to define a layout function that will determine how a node will be rendered.
-Let's see how to do that and in which cases this could be useful with the next exemple.
+Let's see how to do that and in which cases this could be useful with the next example.

 ### Application 1 : Duplication|Loss history of a gene familly